HasanTarik-REC/Note-Collections/Third Year/Odd Semester/System Analysis and Design/Introduction.md

 ### **<br/>What is a system?**

-A system is an orderly group of components linked together to perform pre-defined tasks.
+A system is an orderly group of independent components linked together to perform pre-defined tasks.

 ### **<br/>What are the elements of a system?**